metacpan/metacpan-cpan-extracted/distros/D/DNS-Unbound/README.md

 # METHODS FOR DEALING WITH ASYNCHRONOUS QUERIES

-The following methods correspond to their equivalents in libunbound:
+The following methods correspond to their equivalents in libunbound.

 ## _OBJ_->poll()